rob-coaching/js-dates-fullstack-guide/README.md

 How nice that is... right?

+(changes of that input field we can - as usual - handle with the onChange event)

-The RESULT of the picking will be - as usual - avaible in the event object:
+The date that was picked will be - as usual - avaible in the event object:
 `event.target.value`

 The format of that picked date will usually be the ISO String format.